rlaalswns128/University/Pill요함(Pill-YoHam)/README.md

-Here’s a comprehensive README.md file for your project.
-It includes all the necessary details and documentation for someone to understand and run your project.

 🏥 Health Supplements Recommendation System

 This project is a health supplement recommendation system designed to provide users with personalized product suggestions based on their health information and needs.
 The system leverages AI-powered embeddings, RAG (Retrieval-Augmented Generation), cosine similarity, and ChatGPT to match users to the most suitable supplements.